argo/argo-rate-limiter/README.md

 #### options.delay

-A delay applied to excess requests in a burst.
+A delay applied to excess requests in a burst (in milliseconds).
 Optional.

 ## License

 MIT